Home » Dessert Recipes » Pig Pickin’ Cake

 Pig Pickin’ Cake is an easy cake that starts with a boxed cake mix, mandarin oranges and crushed pineapple.
 It’s sunshine in a cake!

 For her birthday, my Mom wanted a dessert she had not had since childhood, Pig Pickin’ Cake.
 Her mother used to make it, but sadly she did not have her Momma’s recipe.
-She remembers her Mom calling it Pea Pickin’ Cake.
+She also remembers her Mom calling it Pea Pickin’ Cake.
 So, my Mom and I were determined to get this just like she remembered.
 I think we nailed it!
-This really is an amazing cake for spring and summer.
-The flavors are bright and fresh and the whipped cream topping gives it a light taste.
+This really is an amazing cake for spring and summer!

 a slice of Pig Picking Cake (or Mandarin Orange Cake) shown on a white plate with a bite removed.